XCOM Chimera Squad guide: 25 tips and tricks for beginners

 Thanks for reading our XCOM Chimera Squad guide.
 Do check out the rest of our guides below, which includes details on agent builds, as well as other key info.

-- XCOM Chimera Squad assembly: Learn about all of the unlockable tech and how much it costs.
+- XCOM Chimera Squad weapons: Learn about all of the unlockable tech and epic weapons.

 - XCOM Chimera Squad training: Teach all your recruits abilities in the training facility.